| Some preachers

 Christianity which were later alleged to be part of a highly

 organized Roman Catholic church, when in reality they were not.
+Many in the

 Church of Christ claim a straight line of doctrine from the apostles